walmartlabs/lacinia/docs/tutorial/pedestal.rst

 Trust me, they love that.

 You'll notice that the returned map is in JSON format, not EDN, and that it includes a lot more information in the ``extensions`` key.
-This is optional :doc:`tracing information <../tracing>`, where Lacinia identifies how it spent all the time processing the request.
+This is optional :doc:`tracing information <../tracing>`, where Lacinia identifies how it spent time processing the request.
 This is an example of something that's automatic when using ``default-service`` that you'll definitely want to turn off in production.

 Documentation Browser
 ---------------------